DataDog/integrations-extras/onepane/README.md

 - Log in if you're not already logged in with **Onepane**.

-- Please review the  the permissions and click on the 'Connect with datadog' button in the prompt.
+- Review the  the permissions and click the **Connect with datadog** button in the prompt.

     ![Onepane_prompt][10]

-- You will be redirected back into Datadog to complete the authorization
+- You will be redirected back into Datadog to complete the authorization.

 - Click the **Authorize** button to complete the setup and be redirected back to the Onepane site.